 Stories can be told in any number of formats.
 The L.A.
 Press Club welcomes shorter pieces as well as longer take-outs; investigative series; mobile-friendly content; TV news segments or public affairs programming; radio pieces and podcasts; data visualizations and interactive maps.

 The L.A.
 Press Club is teaming up with Solutions Journalism Network for training.
 We will be offering one workshop at no cost prior to the application deadline.
 If you are new to solutions journalism, we encourage but do not require you to attend this workshop before you apply.

-The total amount available in this first round is $10,000.
-Each grant is up to $2,500.
-Half of the grant will be paid up front and the rest when the project is published.
+The total amount available in this round of grants is $15,000.
+Grant recipients will be awarded up to $2,500.
+Half of the grant will be paid upfront and the rest when the project is published.

 The Los Angeles Press Club should be recognized when finished work is published or broadcast.